Photosynthesis/Wordpress-Theme/README.md

 ## Elm Code Style

+* All Elm code should live in the `src` directory under as a single elm project.
+Unrelated pages should be split up by webpack entry points.
-Autoformat all code with `elm-format`.
+* Autoformat all code with `elm-format`.

 ## License